The EpiNet Study Group (Updated March 2015)

 We would like to thank Sam Berkovic and Jorge Burneo for their contributions to the development of the project.
 Sam was on the steering committee until the end of 2011, and Jorge until the end of 2013.

 We have finalised the protocols for a series of 5 randomised controlled trials in patients with new-onset epilepsy.
 These will be known as the EpiNet-First trials.
-We have submitted an application to the New Zealand Health and Disability Ethics committee.
-We hope to get underway with these trials later in 2014.
+We have received approval from the New Zealand Health and Disability Ethics committee.
+We will get underway with these trialsin March 2015.
 We encourage all doctors who treat people with epilepsy to consider participating in these trials - regardless of where in the world you practice.

 Co-investigators will need to demonstrate that they are sufficiently knowledgeable about epilepsy before they will be able to enter patient data into the research database.